dynamsoft-docs/web-twain-docs/info/api/WebTwain_IO.md

 ## FTPUserName

-The password to connect to the FTP.
+The user name to connect to the FTP.

 **Syntax**